Novant8/priv-accept-topics/README.md

 * **jq**, to compact multiple JSON outputs into a single CSV file.
 * **zip** and **unzip**.

+For machines running Ubuntu, we provide the `install-dependencies.sh` script. **Note**: Make sure to restart the machine after running it.

 ### Running the script

 Once the needed packages and dependencies are installed, you can simply execute the script: